 Optimize your site to earn rich features with the help of Structured Data!
 Get 25% off with the code “YOUTUBE”

 Sign up at: https://learn.simplifiedsearch.net/

-In this video, we're going to be taking a look at what a knowledge graph is and why we need to care.
+In this video, we’re going to be taking a look at what a knowledge graph is and why we need to care.
 This applies a lot to the SEO community, but it also has huge implications for content marketers and digital marketers across the web.
-As these become more and more important, machines get a better understanding of who we are and what it is that we're talking about.
+As these become more and more important, machines get a better understanding of who we are and what it is that we’re talking about.
 This will make sure that our sites are not just optimized for search, but also allow us to offer better user experiences for our website visitors and customers as well.

-I think this is a good definition, and is from ontotext.com.
-They say, "a knowledge graph represents a collection of interlinked descriptions of entities."
+I think this is a good definition and is from ontotext.com.
+They say, “a knowledge graph represents a collection of interlinked descriptions of real-world entities.”
 These are objects, events, concepts that exist in what is known as the “knowledge base.”
 A knowledge graph puts that data into context via linking, as well as semantic metadata.
 This is a way to provide a framework for data integration, unification, analytics, and sharing.

 After reading that definition, I understand that there’s a little bit of intensity in it, but it’s a really good definition.
 Let’s break it down a little bit further.
 A knowledge graph represents the collection of concepts that we’re talking about, and then it interlinks them together so that we can create new concepts and new understanding, and really add another layer of information.
 Now, this is typically for machines.
 Think like Google crawlers or other crawlers that are looking for information, but by having this information, it allows us to make more connections.
 It allows us to get better analytics.
 It allows us to share our information in more ways than just via text or just via links themselves.
 We’re adding more context by connecting them and creating a knowledge graph.